 Key Takeaways

-- Choosing the right VI depends on your musical style, sound quality, and budget.
+- Choosing the right virtual instrument depends on your genre, computer specs, and workflow preferences.

 Table of Contents